contensis/contensis.github.io/docs-src/content-types/field-editors/editor-text.md

 # Text field editor
-Text fields are used to store any text content.
+Text fields are used to store text content.
 This editor is the most commonly used field editor as it can accommodate a variety of content.

 ## Appearance
 ![Text Field Editor](/images/field-editor-text.png)